benjaminpope/k2halo/README.md

 If you use these data pre-publication, please contact [Pope](http://benjaminpope.github.io), [White](https://rsaa.anu.edu.au/people/academics/dr-timothy-white), and [Huber](http://www.ifa.hawaii.edu/~dhuber/) to include them and any relevant team members as co-authors.

-A data release paper is in preparation.
+A data release paper is in preparation (Pope et al., in prep).

 Please also cite the original White et al. halo paper: